-The first condition-that the higher court is not too conservative-effectively bounds the harm that the higher court may suffer from worse lower court decisionmaking absent summary reversal.
+The first condition-that the higher court is not too conservative-bounds the harm that the higher court may suffer from worse lower court decisionmaking absent summary reversal.
 The second-that a misaligned lower court is sufficiently liberal-ensures that the higher court will use summary reversal "too much" when it is available relative to its limited benefit.
-Figure 8 compares higher court equilibrium utility in the model with and without access to summary reversal, in an example where H is not too conservative and M is quite liberal.
-When expected review costs are sufficiently low the higher court is strictly worse off with access to summary reversal, whereas when they become sufficiently high $(k \to \infty)$ she becomes strictly better off.
-Under these conditions, full review becomes ineffective at both improving lower court compliance and at facilitating error correction; the benefits of summary reversal in terms of improved lower court decisionmaking therefore outweigh the costs of degrading the value of full review.
+Figure 9 compares higher court equilibrium utility in the model with and without access to summary reversal, in an example where H is not too conservative and M is quite liberal.13 When expected review costs are sufficiently low the higher court is strictly worse off with access to summary reversal, whereas when they are sufficiently high $(k \to \infty)$ she becomes strictly better off.
+Under these conditions, full review becomes relatively ineffective at both improving lower court compliance and at error correction; the benefits therefore outweigh the costs of degrading the value of full review.